 The predominant misconception regarding consent in our culture is the idea that consent is about saying “no.” Remember our woman being assaulted in the dark alley?
 How do we know she is being assaulted?
 She is yelling, trying to escape, and fighting back.
 When we are presented with this scenario repeatedly, we come to believe that there must be some sort of resistance, either verbal or physical, in order for something to fall under the umbrella of sexual assault.
 Nothing could be further from the truth.
 Consent is not about saying “no.” Consent is about saying “yes.”
 This actually really simplifies things if you think about it.
 Rather than having a dozen questions regarding if, how much, and how long a person resisted; there is only one question that needs to be asked: “Did the person consent?”
 Consent must be given.
 It must be un-coerced.
 It must be sober.
 Consent for one activity (e.g., holding hands) does not suffice as consent for another activity (e.g., kissing).
 Your relationship status with a person does not act as consent for sexual activity with that person.
 For example, being married to someone does not automatically mean you have consent to have sex with that person.
 Finally, it is the responsibility of the person initiating the activity to obtain consent for that activity.
 Let’s look to a few of our fairytale friends for examples.

 Two obvious examples of issues with consent can be found in Snow White and the Seven Dwarfs and Sleeping Beauty.
 Both princesses are awakened from a spell by a kiss.
 In these movies the kiss is portrayed as being the very romantic climax of the story.
 And within the context of the story this line of thinking is pretty logical: “There is a princess under an evil spell, obviously she wants me to kiss her in order to save her from said spell.”
-However, this line of thinking does not translate into say, a party on a college campus: “There is a girl passed out on the couch.
-Obviously, she wants me to kiss her so that we can live happily ever after.”
+However, this line of thinking does not translate into say, a party on a college campus: “There is a person passed out on the couch.
+Obviously, they want me to kiss them so that we can live happily ever after.”

 This idea of consent also shows up in Ariel’s story: The Little Mermaid.
 Here we have a character who has literally lost her voice and there is an entire song of the film devoted to all of the reasons why Prince Eric should kiss her.
 There are even videos showing how creepy this song sounds when sung in a minor chord.
 This is not to say that there are no situations in which nonverbal cues can be used as consent.
 But once again, this complicates things.
 Nonverbal cues can easily be misinterpreted.
 Also, in Ariel’s story, I think it is important to point out that it is outside pressure from characters other than Ariel that are encouraging Prince Eric to kiss her.
 This is another common theme in sexual assault.
 Even if Ariel does want to kiss Eric, the situation makes it nearly impossible for him to be certain that she does.